macdao/ocds-guide-to-setting-up-mac/README.en.md

 ### Keychain Access

-Keychain Access is a Mac OS X application.
+Keychain Access is a macOS application.
 It can be used to find saved accounts and passwords including Wi-Fi password.

 *Some lines are missing here.
 As not helping a lot - fff*